jlin95/reviews-search/README.md

 `search-app` allows users to search for books by entering a query (Title, Author, etc).
 The reviews will show on the page.

+- User can enter a search query into an input field
+- User can submit the query.
+This will call an API that will return an array of books with the corresponding data (Title, Author, Published Date, Picture, etc)
+- User can see the list of reviews appearing on the page

 ## Getting Started

 If you use yarn: